 print(f"data class: {dataclass_time:.2f} ns")

-attribute to do it.
+attribute to do that.

 In terms of performance, here are the results: